 Penal abolitionists question the legitimacy of criminal law, policing, courts, prisons and more broadly the idea of punishment, to argue that rather than effectively handling or solving social problems, interpersonal disputes, conflicts and harms, they actually increase individual and societal problems.
 The Routledge International Handbook of Penal Abolition is organized around six key themes:

 - Voices from imprisoned and marginalized communities

 - Diversity of abolitionist thought

 - Building new justice practices as a response to social and individual wrongdoing.

 A global-centred and world-encompassing project, this book provides the reader with an alternative and critical perspective from which to reflect and raises the visibility of abolitionist ideas and strategies in a time when there is considerable discussion of how we will move forward in response to what has given rise to the criminalizing system: white supremacy, racial capitalism and human wrongdoing.
 It is essential reading for all those engaged with punishment and penology, criminology, sociology, corrections and critical prisons studies.
 It will appeal to any reader who seeks an innovative response to the calamitous failures of the modern criminalizing system.

 Table of Contents

-Michael J. Coyle, PhD is a Professor at the Department of Political Science and "Criminal" Justice, California State University, Chico.
-He is the author of Talking Criminal Justice: Language and the Just Society (Routledge 2013) and the forthcoming Seeing Crime: Penal Abolition as the End of Utopian Criminal Justice (University of California Press).
+Michael J. Coyle, PhD, is a professor at the Department of Political Science and "Criminal" Justice, California State University, Chico.
+He is the author of Talking Criminal Justice: Language and the Just Society (2013) and the forthcoming Seeing Crime: Penal Abolition as the End of Utopian Criminal Justice.

-David Scott, PhD works at The Open University.
+David Scott, PhD, works at The Open University.
 He has published widely on prisons and punishment and recent books include Why Prison?
-(Cambridge University Press, 2013), Against Imprisonment (Waterside Press, 2018) and For Abolition (Waterside Press, 2020).
+(2013), Against Imprisonment (2018) and For Abolition (2020).